jithu5/JikanFlow/Readme.md

-# 🚀 Jikanflow – Unified Productivity System for Freelancers & Creators
+# 🚀 Jikanflow – Project Management Productivity System

 > 🧠 Manage tasks, track time, take notes, and receive reminders — all in one place.